SWOSSAA CONSTITUTION

 4.1 -- Board of Directors

-as the Board, shall be empowered to transact SWOSSAA business.
-Between meetings
+referred to as the Board, shall be empowered to transact SWOSSAA business.
+Between

-of the Board this power shall be vested in the Executive Committee of the Board
+meetings of the Board this power shall be vested in the Executive Committee of

-which is composed of members (hereafter listed) of the Board and is responsible
+the Board which is composed of members (hereafter listed) of the Board and is

 4.1.1 -- Members